Approximating linear response by nonintrusive shadowing algorithms: Approximating linear response by shadowing

 \begin{theorem} [error of shadowing] Under assumption~\ref{a1} and~\ref{a2},

 \end{theorem}

-\begin{remark*} (1) Our estimation here also bounds the error of S3 and blended response algorithm.
-Both S3 and blended response introduce approximations on the unstable contribution, hence their errors should be somewhat smaller than shadowing, although it is difficult to quantify those errors more accurately without extra assumptions.
-(2) To generalize this lemma, we may replace the lower bounds on decay rate, $\gamma$ and $\lambda$, by some form of averages.
-Slow decorrelation or decay not only affect shadowing methods; they make most theories and computations related to SRB measures difficult.
-(3) For a given application, posteriori error of shadowing can be obtained by comparing with finite differences. \end{remark*}
+\begin{remark*} (1) We may as well write $\delta^{(2)} \avg{\Phi}$ in the same form as $\delta^{(3)} \avg{\Phi}$, and bound it by decay of correlations.
+But if $\lambda<\kappa_2$ or $C_1<C_2$, our bound here can be sharper.
+(2) Our estimation here also bounds the error of the blended response algorithm.
+Blended response introduces approximations on the unstable contribution, so its error should be somewhat smaller than shadowing, although it is difficult to quantify the error more accurately without extra assumptions.
+(3) To generalize this theorem, we may replace the lower bound of $\kappa_2$ and $\lambda$ by some kind of average.
+Slow decorrelation or decay \ree{will} not only affect shadowing methods; they make most theories and computations related to SRB measures difficult.
+(4) For a given application, the posterior error of shadowing can be obtained by comparing with finite differences or the fast linear response algorithm. \end{remark*}

 \begin{proof} Set $N=1$ in equation~\eqref{e:ds123}.
-First notice that the exponential decay of terms in $\delta_s^{(2)} \avg{J}$ is given by propagating unstable vectors forward in time.
-Note that $J_u(f^n(u))$ and $X(u)$ are independent by assumption~\ref{a1}, we have
+First notice that the exponential decay of terms in $\delta^{(2)} \avg{\Phi}$ is given by propagating unstable vectors \ree{backward} in time.
+Note that $\Phi_u(f^n(u))$ and $X(u)$ are independent by assumption~\ref{a1}, we have

 Use the same $A$ as in the proof of lemma~\ref{t:JuX+}, then use the fact that the non-zero columns in $P^+A$ are in the unstable subspace, and $f_*^n$ reduces their norms for $n\le0$,

 Hence, by equation~\eqref{e:jensen},